mhasan004/GasLeakProject-Merged/README.md

      * `GasHistory_2010_ReportFrequency_Monthly.csv` - lists how many gas leaks reports there were per month, per census tract

 ## B) Correlation Comparison Program - Easily Check Relevancy of a Dataset
-* Dashboard to check the relevancy of a dataset before use.
-Compares the correlation of all fields of a dataset against our gas leak report data for any season.
+* This program is used to easily check the relevancy of a dataset before use.
+Compares the correlation of all fields of a dataset (datasetB) against our gas leak report dataset (datasetA).
 * Can use this program to easy find which field of the dataset, if any, of the dataset can be usable.
 Fields with high correlation are usable.
+* We can test with all seasons of our gas leak dataset, or pick individual seasons to test again
+* In this example shown below, we are finding correlations between our gas leak dataset and all fields of the demographic and crime datasets

 <img src=PicGifs/dashboard_demo_faster.gif width="800">

-* This program easily checks the correlation between all fields of a dataset with our gas leak dataset.
-Field with little correlation aren't researched further.
-* In this example, we are finding correlations between our gas leak dataset and all fields of the demographic and crime datasets
-* We can test with all seasons of our gas leak dataset, or pick individual seasons to test again
 * **Pearson R Correlation Graph (Left Graph):** The graph on the left shows the Pearson R Correlation between our gas leak dataset (datasetA) and each fields of another dataset (datasetB).
 The higher the dot, the higher the correlation.
 Hovering over a dot shows the field of the datasetB that is being shows and the correlation value.
   * Example: we can see how correlated our gas leak data for a season is compared to all field of a population dataset (ex: our data vs total population, our data vs population of males, our data vs population of females, etc)
 * **Selected Scatter Graph (Middle Graph):** When a correlation dot is selected, the graph in the middle will generate a scatter plot of the number of reports per census tract vs the field of datasetB.
 Each dot represents a census tract.
 Hovering over the dot shows the census tract number and location, the gas report number, and the datasetB field for that census tract.